thephpleague/html-to-markdown/README.md

 By default, HTML To Markdown preserves HTML tags without Markdown equivalents, like `<span>` and `<div>`.

-To strip HTML tags that don't have a Markdown equivalent, set `strip_tags` to true, like this:
+To strip HTML tags that don't have a Markdown equivalent while preserving the content inside them, set `strip_tags` to true, like this:

     $html = '<span>Turnips!</span>';
     $markdown = new HTML_To_Markdown($html, array('strip_tags' => true)); // $markdown now contains "Turnips!"